endel/grunt-loader/README.md

 YAML vs JSON config
 ---

 IMHO, YAML format are easier to read than JSON.
+You'll need to convert your configurations from JSON to YAML, which is fine in most cases.

 License
 ---